WSL Setup and Networking

 -

-Copy files from your Windows Downloads folder into your WSL home directory:
+Copy the tarball from your Windows Downloads folder into your WSL home directory:

 <YOUR_USERNAME>with your actual Windows user folder name. -